 RN to BSN Program Outcomes

-- At least 90% of program graduates responding to the Exit Survey will indicate satisfaction with the RN to BS in Nursing program.
+- At least 90% of graduating students will indicate on the RN to BS in Nursing Exit Survey overall satisfaction with the program.

-- At least 90% of program graduates responding to the Alumnae Survey will indicate employment in their discipline one and three years post-graduation.
+- At least 90% of graduates responding to the Graduate Satisfaction Survey will indicate employment in their discipline one year post-graduation.

-- At least 90% of employers of nursing graduates responding to the Employer Satisfaction Survey will indicate satisfaction with the program graduate employee.
+- At least 90% of employers of nursing graduates responding to the Employer Satisfaction Survey will indicate satisfactory performance with their NEIT-educated nurse.

-- At least 50% of graduates responding to the Alumnae Survey will indicate affiliation with professional organization(s) 1 and 3 years post-graduation.
+- At least 50% of graduates responding to the Graduate Satisfaction Survey will indicate affiliation with a professional organization(s) one year post-graduation